-The teacher certification program in Elementary Education is a graduate certificate that leads to recommendation for an elementary K-8 Initial Teacher Certificate.
-The program is offered by e-Learning only and is available to students in urban and rural areas throughout Alaska.
-On-site cohorts may also be formed as demand warrants.
-Students in the program must be self-directed learners, must have access to high speed Internet connections, and must schedule time during the school year to complete weekly intensive practicum assignments and a semester of student teaching in an elementary or middle school.
-Certification students must receive the approval of the local school district, as extensive practicum experiences are required.
+The teacher certification program in Elementary Education provides a graduate certificate that leads to recommendation for an elementary K-8 Initial Teacher Certificate.
+All but one program course is offered by e-Learning and are available to students throughout Alaska.
+Students in the program must be self-directed learners and must have access to high speed Internet connections.
+Candidates need to plan for practicum placements in elementary and middle schools tied to practicum courses and for a semester of student teaching in an elementary or middle school (the latter by arrangement with the program coordinator only).
+In addition, candidates will be required to complete a summer course, which includes a one week residency in Juneau on the University of Alaska Southeast campus.